scoconno/scoconno.github.io/examined/FreeWill/Handout1.md

 Free Will:
 : An agent, S, freely chooses to do F at time *t1* if and only if it was S's power at time *t1* to bring either F or not F about.

 Suppose Mike Tyson force feeds me some cake.
-No-one would claim that I ate that cake freely.
+No one would claim that I ate that cake freely.
 Since it was not in my power to not eat the cake, the eating was not in my power at all.
 Similarly, if you were forced to take a job, or forced to take a course, and it was not in your power to do otherwise, you would not be taking that job or pursuing that course of your own free will.
 If you don't have the power to do otherwise, then it was never in your power in the first place.
 The problem is that Causal Determinism seems to say that it is never in our power to do otherwise:

 *Argument Against Free Will*